Court of Appeal of Tanzania

 Applicant’s arrest and unproven allegation about counsel are insufficient to obtain an extension of time to appeal.

-Extension of time – sufficient cause for delay – arrest occurring years after impugned decision and unproven allegations about counsel insufficient; Reference – Court will not admit fresh facts or submissions not presented to the single judge.
+• — extension of time — Sufficient cause for delay — arrest occurring years after impugned decision and unproven allegations about counsel insufficient

 12 September 2007

-Failure to conduct requisite voire dire and procedural defects in PF3 evidence rendered conviction unsafe; corporal punishment unlawful.
+Failure to conduct proper voir dire for child witnesses and procedural breaches rendered the conviction unsafe; corporal punishment unlawful.

 11 September 2007